benw000/Simulation-Engine/README.md

 If no window appears after you see **"Rendering Progress: 1%"** in the command line, then Matplotlib may by default be using a non-interactive backend (Agg), which cannot display figures in a separate window.

 This is a known (and nuanced) issue which depends on your operating system and Python installation, and it falls outside the scope of this project to fully resolve.
-However, you can try the following:
+However, you could try the following:

 #### TkAgg GUI backend